-Previous performance metrics for Housing Information Activities no longer capture the breadth of activities undertaken by the Office of Legislative and Public Affairs.
-More appropriate metrics are being developed to ensure that LPA resources are aligned with the strategic objectives of HOC as delineated within the Strategic Plan.
+Previous performance metrics for Housing Information Activities no longer capture the breadth of business objectives currently by the Office of Legislative and Public Affairs.
+To ensure that resources are aligned with the strategic objectives of HOC as delineated within the Strategic Plan.